CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/README.md

 ## Rust on Windows

 I don't want to install rust on my windows machine.
-I will try to use a cross compile inside the CRDE container.
+I will try to use a cross compile inside the CRUSTDE container.

 ## websites